-Describe how the maintenance will be provided for the facility.
+2. Describe how the maintenance will be provided for the facility.

 The building will be maintained by a third party management company.
-This company will provide cleaning services as well as maintenance services including, but not limited to, lawn care, snow removal, equipment repair, preventative maintenance, inspection requirements set forth by the municipality (elevator, backflow preventers, etc.), and much more.
+This company will provide cleaning services as well as maintenance services including, but not limited to, lawn care, snow removal, equipment repair, preventative maintenance, inspection requirements set forth by the municipality (elevator, backflow preventers, etc), and much more.
 It is the intent of these services to provide a safe environment for the building occupants as well as ensuring the facility does not cause unnecessary interruptions to student achievement.
 The school will have a combination of full-time and part-time employees, approximately 3-4 per building, who will address the immediate needs of the school and provide cleaning services during and after school hours.
 This company will also provide annual and semi-annual preventative maintenance programs to proactively address the upkeep of the facility.
 In the event of a system failure within the building, prearranged service contracts are establish with local contractors to ensure immediate attention to building related issues.

-Describe the method of finding a facility if one is not readily available at this time including information about the spatial needs of the school to best suit your adopted educational program and instructional methodologies.
+3. Describe the method of finding a facility if one is not readily available at this time including information about the spatial needs of the school to best suit your adopted educational program and instructional methodologies.
 Does the applicant have a facility contingency plan should their initial efforts not be successful?

-In partnership with NHA, we are making plans for construction of a new facility by NHA on vacant land in the Chapel Hill-Carrboro community and are currently seeking a suitable site.
-Our goal is to identify a site in November 2011, submit an application for a Special Use Permit in December 2011.
-Construction will be commenced no later than April 2012 and we will be ready to open the building to faculty, parents, and students no later than August 2012.
+In partnership with NHA, we are making plans for construction of a new facility by NHA on a vacant parcel of land in the Chapel Hill-Carrboro community.
+We've identified this parcel of land and are currently working toward a contract with the seller.
+Construction will be commenced no later than April 2013 and we will be ready to open the building to faculty, parents, and students no later than August 2013.
 Another benefit of partnering with NHA is that the organization can build a new school in approximately eighteen weeks.
 With an expedited construction schedule, we could reduce the construction timeline by a few weeks.
-The ideal site will offer the following attributes which are required to support the school's educational program and instructional methodologies:
+The site we've identified is ideal as it offers the following attributes which are required to support the school's educational program and instructional methodologies:

-- Approximately 6 8 acres of land to accommodate:

-- A 46,000 square foot school building with thirty-one classrooms and three additional rooms for art, media, and gymnasium

-- A parking lot with about 165 spaces
+- Approximately 8 acres of land to accommodate: - A 45,000 square foot school building with thirty-one classrooms and three additional rooms for art, media, and gymnasium - A parking lot with about 165 spaces

 - A playground

 - A solid surface play area

 - A soccer sized playfield

 - Visible and accessible for drop-off and pick-up.

 - Pedestrian accessible for walkers.

 - In or near a residential area, removed from high intensity commercial, retail, and industrial uses.

 - Storm water detention.